cscartwright/GetAndTidyData/CodeBook.md

 These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

-tBodyAcc-XYZ
+* tBodyAcc-XYZ
-tGravityAcc-XYZ
+* tGravityAcc-XYZ
-tBodyAccJerk-XYZ
+* tBodyAccJerk-XYZ
-tBodyGyro-XYZ
+* tBodyGyro-XYZ
-tBodyGyroJerk-XYZ
+* tBodyGyroJerk-XYZ
-tBodyAccMag
+* tBodyAccMag
-tGravityAccMag
+* tGravityAccMag
-tBodyAccJerkMag
+* tBodyAccJerkMag
-tBodyGyroMag
+* tBodyGyroMag
-tBodyGyroJerkMag
+* tBodyGyroJerkMag
-fBodyAcc-XYZ
+* fBodyAcc-XYZ
-fBodyAccJerk-XYZ
+* fBodyAccJerk-XYZ
-fBodyGyro-XYZ
+* fBodyGyro-XYZ
-fBodyAccMag
+* fBodyAccMag
-fBodyAccJerkMag
+* fBodyAccJerkMag
-fBodyGyroMag
+* fBodyGyroMag
-fBodyGyroJerkMag
+* fBodyGyroJerkMag

-The original dataset can be found at http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones#
+## Feature Reduction

-The original dataset was reduced to contain only those features whose names included "mean" or "std".
+The original feature names were filtered so that only those names including "mean" or "std" remain.

-Below is a list of the original feature names filtered by "mean" and "std" followed by a more understandable descriptive name based on the information in the features_info.txt file.
+Transformations were made on the feature names based on the information in the features_info.txt file.
+These names are more understandable to a person reading the name.

 Transformations applied include:

-Acc -> acceleration
+* Acc -> acceleration
-Gyro -> gyroscope
+* Gyro -> gyroscope
-std -> standared_deviation
+* std -> standared_deviation
-Mag -> magnitude
+* Mag -> magnitude
-t (at the beginning of the name) -> time f (at the beginning of the name) -> frequency
+* t (at the beginning of the name) -> time
+* f (at the beginning of the name) -> frequency

 Features [1 - 79] are numeric and are the measurements taken using the smartphone.
-Feature [80] is the activity the person was doing when the measurement was taken Feature [81] is the subject's identification number
+Feature [80] is a character vector which indicates the activity the person was doing when the measurement was taken
+Feature [81] is numeric and contains the identification number of the subject whose measurements are contained in the row.

 The set of variables that were estimated from these signals are: